hisanaka/ToSpeech/README.md

 # Overview

-This is the sample app for receive the intent send by logbar Ring app.
+This app is a sample that works using the logbar Ring apps with intent.

 # Description